There are dozens of cookware options to choose from, but two brands that stand out above the rest are All-Clad and Demeyere.

 Materials: Both brands put a major emphasis on the quality of their materials.
 All-Clad uses high-quality steel for its exterior and either pure aluminum or copper for the core.
 Demeyere uses a variety of materials and technologies to enhance performance, including steel, silver, copper, aluminum, and a unique triple alloy base layer designed to increase induction efficiency they call TriplInduc.

-Performance: All-Clad cookware distributes heat more evenly and responds to temperature changes more rapidly, but Demeyere retains heat longer and has superior performance on induction cooktops.
+Performance: Based on my tests, All-Clad cookware distributes heat more evenly and responds to temperature changes more rapidly, but Demeyere Atlantis pans have superior heat retention.

 Design: All-Clad exteriors are smooth, their base edges are rounder, and their straight handles are connected to the main piece by exposed rivets.
 The base of Demeyere cookware is marked with a slightly lighter finish, their handles are curved and fork at the end, and their handles are welded directly to each piece (rivetless).